 jpo-ode-plugins: this component contains the plug-in modules.

 jpo-ode-svcs: this component and similar future components are the actual service components.
 This component is always a Spring Framework application and implements a specific service.

+Future asn1_codec: this component is a standalone module able to subscribing to encoded ASN.1 messages and publishing decoded data.
+The component is also capable of encoding and publishing them to the ODE and other applications.
+This module will replace the private repository jpo-ode-private.

 Private Repository